Technology

 Energy monitors give a real-time estimate of how much energy you're using.
 They aren't actually energy-saving products in themselves, but having a visual reminder of how much energy you're using can help you reduce your energy consumption.
 Energy monitors start at around £25, so they're a fairly low-cost way to keep an eye on your energy use.

 However, you'll only make these savings if you buy an energy monitor that's accurate, easy to use and presents its data in a way that will help you to make changes.
-To find out more, see the top five ways to make the most of your energy monitor.
+To find out more, see the .

 Smart meters are an alternative to traditional gas and electricity meters.
 They measure your exact energy consumption and send all the information back to your gas or electricity supplier - so no more estimated bills.
 The government wants every home to have a smart meter by 2020, and some energy companies have started installing them in customers' homes.